jwatkins529/COAD_Box_Model/README.md

 ## Description

-This repository contains MATLAB scripts to compute the $\Delta$47, $\Delta$48, and $\Delta$49 of Calcite precipitated from a CO$_2$-fed solution.
+This repository contains MATLAB scripts to compute the \Delta 47, $\Delta$48, and $\Delta$49 of Calcite precipitated from a CO$_2$-fed solution.
 If you use this code, I would much appreciate a citation to the following papers:

 Chen et al. (2018)